api3dao/old-api3-docs/docs/dao-members/introduction/dao-pool.md

 in the risk of dAPI insurance.
 You are also granted voting rights on active DAO proposals and inflationary rewards.

-To stake your tokens see [StakingTokens](../dashboard/staking.md).
+To stake your tokens see the [staking tokens section](../dashboard/staking.md).
 You can stake as many times as you’d like.
 Your percentage of all the tokens in the DAO pool are directly related to your percentage of the rewards and the risks.
 If you stake 10% of the pool you earn 10% of rewards and will pay 10% of insurance claims.

 ## Token Utilities